cosmic-zip/witch_craft/docs/man_page.md

     --status_code               Show status code from a GET request (useful for is_alive tests).

+MAID_AV

+    maid_av                     Maid_av is a basic malware detection tool based on hashes.

+    --hash                      Hash sha256, return the hash if an malware are dectec
+    --pattern                   Search on a database for hash md5, sha256, name, extencion --scanner                   Automaticly scanner all files and folders inside an base path
+                                like: /path/ or ./path

 WARNINGS
     WARNING: This Tool Is For Cybersecurity Use May Have Legal Implications As you use this cybersecurity tool, it is important to be aware of the potential legal implications.
 Depending on how the tool is used, there may be consequences under various laws and regulations.

 ENVIRONMENT
     To ensure a smooth installation process, make sure your Linux system has all necessary dependencies, including packages and files.

 FILES
     Attention!
 The 'maid_list' folder must be located within '/var/maid/' directory, and the current user must have read/write permissions to access it.
 Failure to meet these requirements may result in unexpected behavior or errors during the cleaning process.

 AUTHORS
     Written by Cassandra Lovelace (th3maid)